michaelloughnane/sample-setup/README.md

   Jest can be utilized without any community actions, actually, so we've gone ahead and done that here.
 The actual function and associated test were taken from a jest tutorial I found online, since they wrote things in a pretty easy to parse way even if you don't know javascript.
 For example, I do not know javascript and I could read what was going on.
 For real implementation, maybe have more relevant code that interacts with the python in some way (or not - they could be two completely separate things.
 Grouping this separately from the python and spellchecker could make sense if we decide to focus the other two on a "how to implement community actions" sorta thing.
 It's not a hard thing to do, but it might be conceptually "out there" enough to warrant its own assignment)

+  ## Week by week timeline -

+  These topics could probably cover two weeks, with...

+  __Week 1 Project/Homework: Jest implementation__

+  Jest's implementation is not only built in to GitHub actions, but is very similar to the workflow used in parts 1 and 2 of the learning lab tutorials.
+Starting with a softball.
+The specific javascript code I'm unsure of, since I don't know javascript, but I can get help with that.
+A very basic concept for a website maybe?

+  __Week 2 Project/Homework: Pytest + Spellchecker__

+  Grouping together the two community-based actions, since they might require some troubleshooting for students to implement.
+Not difficult per se, but some of the steps to get these actions working as intended can be finicky, and hints might be offered throughout the week to address this.
+Maybe this could actively integrate the two things into a single project?
+Have the python manipulate a .md or .txt file that then gets spellchecked?
+Might be a bit cute.
+We could have the python do something involving website design and then spellcheck the contents of the page - again, would need help realizing this.

+The livestream format would be pretty straight forward -
+  1. intro
+  2. covering the prior week's project and taking questions/troubleshooting
+  3. supplemental material relevant to lessons (if any)
+  4. lessons
+  5. go over the next week's project

+ Week 1 would cover lessons 1 and 2, week 2 would cover lessons 3, 4, and 5 (pending the consolidation of 4 and 5 - they're quite similar), and week 3 would cover 6 and 7.

 ### credits (maybe incomplete?
 I made this after the fact and might have forgotten some stuff):